LinkedSoftwareDependencies/Article-Reproducability/content/introduction.md

 This article is structured as follows.
 In [](#related-work), we discuss related work.
-[](#describing-modules) introduces the semantic description of software modules.
-Next, [](#describing-components) discusses a semantic description of software components and configurations, followed by the introduction of a dependency injection framework that can instantiate these in [](#instantiating).
+[](#ontology) introduces the semantic description of software modules and discusses a semantic description of software components and configurations, followed by the introduction of a dependency injection framework that can instantiate these in [](#instantiating).
 [](#use-case), describes a use case where we apply software descriptions to an experimental evaluation.